SS Rutland Victory

-The SS Rutland Victory was a Victory ship built during World War II under the Emergency Shipbuilding program.
+SS Rutland Victory was a Victory ship built during World War II under the Emergency Shipbuilding program.
 It was built and launched by the Oregon Shipbuilding Corporation on May 9, 1944, and completed on May 29, 1944.
 The ship's United States Maritime Commission designation was VC2-S-AP3 and hull number 104 (1020).
 The ship was Oregon Shipbuilding Corporation's 20th victory ship.
 The Maritime Commission turned it over for Merchant navy operation to a civilian contractor, the United States Lines.

 Mrs. Ada May Brannor, of La Grande, Oregon, christened the SS Rutland Victory.
 She worked at the Oregon Shipbuilding Corporation yard on the swing shift.
 Mrs. Brannor was given a gold jewel case with her name and the ship engraved on it.

 World War II

 In 1944, for the vessel's first mission, the Rutland Victory took ammunition from Washington, D.C., to Pearl Harbor.

 On August 29, 1944, the Rutland Victory transferred cargo to and from the USS Massachusetts (BB-59) at Enewetak Atoll.
 Task force 38 was at the Enewetak Atoll in August 1944 and the Rutland Victory delivered cargo and goods to the Task force.

 In May 1945, she traveled from California to Iwo Jima with 82 days-worth of supplies for the American troops stationed at Iwo Jima for the purpose of preparing them for the Battle of Okinawa, lasting from April 1 to June 22, 1945.
 After the war she moved to ports where supplies were required.